Five Auto Claim Milestones

 Payment for medical bills associated with your Auto claim will be made according to your policy coverage and your state’s laws.

-If your damages are not covered, in part or in whole, by your policy, we will provide a letter explaining why and identifying the portion of your policy that applies to that coverage denial.
+If your damages are not covered by your policy, in part or in whole, we will provide a letter explaining why and identifying the portion of your policy that applies to that coverage denial.

 Your Car Repair Estimate